erardlucien/touchswipe/README.md

 https://erardlucien.github.io/touchswipe/

-The swipe work only on device with touchscreen.
-You can click the button or the indicators.
+You can swippe now with the help of buttons or indictors